nubenetes/awesome-kubernetes/docs/databases.md

 - [Apache Ignite](https://ignite.apache.org/) Distributed Database For High-Performance Computing With In-Memory Speed
 - [dzone: Stateful Microservices With Apache Ignite](https://dzone.com/articles/stateful-microservices-with-apache-ignite) This article explains how to implement stateful microservices architecture for Spring Boot applications with distributed database Apache Ignite.

+## Apache Druid

+- [Apache Druid](https://druid.apache.org/) Druid is a high performance, real-time analytics database that delivers sub-second queries on streaming and batch data at scale and under load.
+- [==dev.to: Apache Druid: overview, running in Kubernetes and monitoring with Prometheus==](https://dev.to/setevoy/apache-druid-overview-running-in-kubernetes-and-monitoring-with-prometheus-g5j) In this detailed tutorial, you will learn how to install, run and monitor Apache Druid on Kubernetes — a columnar database designed to work with large amounts of data

 ## Tools